 If you’ve been involved with hypnosis for long enough, you’ve seen some weird hypnosis theories yourself.
 Or heard about a wonky technique that just didn’t quite make sense.

 I once read an article in a hypnosis trade publication magazine about a technique.
 The author had discovered that each person she hypnotized had a computer punch card reader in their abdominal area.
-There were punch cards in there too.

 If the client wanted to stop biting their nails, you’d located punch card labeled “nail biting.”
 You told the client to rip up that punch card.
 Then, they were instructed to take a blank punch card and give it to the angel Michael.
 Michael would take care of new programming to take the place of the old.

 Did this work?
 I’d bet it did!
 I’ve used a similar technique, which uses a book that ‘contains the problem’.
 The punch card, or book, is a metaphor for the problem.

 But guess what?
 The person who wrote the article thought it was a literal description of what was going on, and she took all her clients down that path.
 She stated that she had never found a client that was missing this punch card reader and that she ‘wasn’t leading them’.